WieheLab/ARMADiLLO/README.md

 ARMADiLLO code base

-To compile update Makefile and run make
+To compile update Makefile for correct pathing and run make.
+This will compile ARMADiLLO and should results in an executable called ARMADiLLO.